Damocles-fr/jellyfin-imdb-episodes-heatmap-ratings-grid/README.md

 ## Technical

-- It won't display on Jellyfin apps that do not use the Jellyfin Web UI & JavaScript Injector or JellyFrame
+- It won't display on Jellyfin apps that do not use the Jellyfin Web UI & JavaScript Injector
 - Compatible with Jellyfin 10.11 and above.
 Not tested on Jellyfin 10.10 and under
-- Injects the graph directly into Jellyfin with the Jellyfin JavaScript Injector plugin or JellyFrame
+- Injects the graph directly into Jellyfin with the Jellyfin JavaScript Injector plugin
 - DOM insertion in a stable location on series page (between Seasons and cast)
 - Data source : The heatmap data is loaded from the IMDb heatmap dataset by @ya0903
 - Heatmap data is loaded only after clicking the drop-down menu